cmungall/modal-in-owl/README.md

 philosophical treatment.

 THIS IS AN EARLY DRAFT.
-It combines some practical approaches with more radical suggestions, these may be split out in future.
+It combines some practical approaches with more radical suggestions, these portions may be split out in future.

 ## Background